mrchocoborider/artemis-foxglove/README.md

 ## What you get

-When you open the generated MCAP in Foxglove with the included layout:
+When you open the generated MCAP with the included layout, you get a **tabbed workspace** (Visuals / Data) with a custom **Photo Stepper** panel docked underneath.

+**Visuals tab**

-- **3D panel** — Earth, Moon, and Orion plotted in J2000 ECI, with a polyline trail of the spacecraft's full trajectory.
-Orion is positioned via a `FrameTransform` so it moves as you scrub the timeline.
+- **3D panel** — Earth, Moon, and Orion in J2000 ECI.
+The spacecraft is the AROW mesh (a URDF parented to the `orion` frame via a `/tf` `earth → orion` transform), so it moves as you scrub the timeline.
+An orange polyline (`/orion/trail`) shows the full mission arc, a star field (`/scene/stars`) backdrops the scene, and a single camera frustum marks where the current on-Orion photo was taken.
-- **Image panel** — one always-on panel showing whichever photo is current.
-All photos (Nikon D5, GoPro, iPhone, exterior, crew, ground) are multiplexed onto a single `/camera/all/image` topic in chronological order so the panel never sits empty waiting for that specific camera's next shot.
-Per-image `frame_id` still names the source camera, and each on-Orion camera continues to publish a `CameraCalibration` so the 3D panel renders frustums per camera bolted to the spacecraft.
+- **Image panel** — the current photo.
+Every photo (Nikon D5, GoPro, iPhone, exterior, crew, ground) is multiplexed onto one `/camera/all/image` topic in chronological order, so the panel never sits empty waiting for a specific camera's next shot.

+**Data tab**

-- **Plot panel** — distance from Earth, distance from Moon, and speed over the full mission (in km / km/s).
+- **Plot panel** — distance from Earth and distance from Moon over the full mission (km), read from `/orion/state`.
-- **Indicator** — current mission phase (Launch / Outbound / Lunar Flyby /
-Return Coast / EDL) and the official mission elapsed time.
-- **State Transitions** — a horizontal Gantt-style strip of `/orion/phase` and `/milestones`, so the timeline reads as colored bands of "where in the mission are we right now?".
+- **State Transitions** — a Gantt-style strip of crew activity (`/orion/activity.label`): sleep / exercise / science / piloting / suit-ops /
-- **Log panel** — `/events`: now one entry per photo (camera, photographer, caption, location).
-Click an entry to seek the player to that photo's capture time — handy for stepping through the album without waiting for real-time playback.
+observation / reentry-prep bands, transcribed from the NASA Artemis II timeline.
-- **Raw Messages** — live readout of the current photo's metadata.
+- **Indicator** — the latest mission milestone (`/milestones.name`), held
+until the next one fires: Pre-launch → LIFTOFF → MECO + STAGE SEP → TLI →
+Lunar flyby → Apogee → Entry interface → Splashdown.

+**Photo Stepper** (custom extension in `extension/`) — step through the photos one at a time or run a slideshow; each step seeks the player so the 3D panel, plots, and image all snap to that photo's capture time.
+Forward/back (`→`/`j`, `←`/`k`), play/pause (`Space`), first/last (`Home`/`End`), an adjustable slideshow interval, a per-camera filter, and a metadata readout (filename, camera, caption, full-res URL, UTC, "N of M").
+It subscribes to `/photo/meta`.

+The build also writes an `/events` Log topic (one entry per photo); it isn't in the default layout, but you can add a Log panel bound to it to click-to-seek through the album.

 ## Pipeline

 ```
    JPL Horizons API            hankmt/Artemis-Timeline                 Cloudflare R2
-   (target -1024, ctr 399/301)              photos.js                       artemistimeline.com/web
+ (target -1024,             photos.js + activity timeline           artemistimeline.com/web
+  ctr 399/301)                    │            │                            │
+       │                          ▼            ▼                            ▼
+       ▼                   fetch_photos.py  fetch_schedule.py   ◄── downloads & resizes
+ fetch_horizons.py                │            │                    photos
        │                          │            │
-            ▼                                  ▼                                    ▼
-  fetch_horizons.py                    fetch_photos.py  ◄──── downloads & resizes photos
-            │                                  │
-            └────────────────┬─────────────────┘
+       └───────────────┬──────────┴────────────┘
                         ▼
                   build_mcap.py
                         │
                         ▼
             output/artemis-ii.mcap   ←── open in Foxglove with layout/artemis-ii.json
 ```

 ## Setup